Here’s How Your Trade SLM Corporation (SLM) Aggressively Right Now

 SLM’s Market Performance

-SLM stocks went up by 1.31% for the week, with a monthly jump of 14.51% and a quarterly performance of 50.77%, while its annual performance rate touched 23.83%.
-The volatility ratio for the week stands at 3.48% while the volatility levels for the past 30 days are set at 3.61% for SLM Corporation.
-The simple moving average for the period of the last 20 days is 8.47% for SLM stocks with a simple moving average of 31.94% for the last 200 days.
+SLM stocks went down by -1.81% for the week, with a monthly jump of 14.59% and a quarterly performance of 45.70%, while its annual performance rate touched 25.25%.
+The volatility ratio for the week stands at 2.40% while the volatility levels for the past 30 days are set at 3.46% for SLM Corporation.
+The simple moving average for the period of the last 20 days is 5.75% for SLM stocks with a simple moving average of 32.47% for the last 200 days.

 Analysts’ Opinion of SLM